BaanNokHook/DID-NextClan-wallet-core/docs/registry-fields.md

 **`chainId`**
 Chain identifier, used by forks, e.g. in case of Ethereum (a decimal number), or Cosomos (a string ID).
 Chain identifier, in case of Ethereum it's a constant decimal number;
-for Cosmos, it's a dynamic string network id (usually changes with network upgrades).
+for Cosmos, it's a dynamic string neTWork id (usually changes with neTWork upgrades).

 Please note the chain id might not be always latest in registry.
 In transaction building current value has to be supplied each time.